You already know warming up an old car is important; it only takes a few minutes, and you’ll avoid serious engine problems down the road.

 So, how to warm up an old car?
-Start your car up without revving the engine, allow the engine to idle and warm a few minutes before moving off.
-Use only light throttle application until the temperature gauge indicates normally.
+Start your car up without revving the engine; allow the engine to idle and warm for a few minutes before moving off.
+Use only light throttle application until the temperature gauge indicates normal.

-Warming the engine and the transmission especially in extreme cold conditions is the kindest thing you can do.
+Warming the engine and the transmission, especially in extremely cold conditions, is the kindest thing you can do.
 Cold fluids are hard to move, and stressing the engine without complete lubrication spells trouble.

-If your classic car is from the mid-80s onwards, you’ll likely have fuel injection, that means you don’t have a manual choke lever.
-Modern cars use oxygen sensors in the exhaust system to measure fuel to air ratio, and this helps the engine control module adjust the fuel ratio so the car warms up very quickly.
+If your classic car is from the mid-80s onwards, you’ll likely have fuel injection, which means you don’t have a manual choke lever.
+Modern cars use oxygen sensors in the exhaust system to measure the fuel-to-air ratio, and this helps the engine control module adjust the fuel ratio so the car warms up very quickly.

 If your car is an earlier vintage, and you’re running a carburetor, you probably have a choke lever.

-Some of the later carburetors had an auto choke fitted but most didn’t.
-Anyway, to start an old carburettor car you’ll need to pull the choke, this gives the engine some extra gas so it starts smoothly.
+Some of the later carburetors had an auto choke fitted, but most didn’t.
+Anyway, to start an old carburetor car, you’ll need to pull the choke; this gives the engine some extra gas so it starts smoothly.

 It’s now safe to drive the car, but don’t accelerate hard until the engine temperature gauge reaches operating temperature, usually about 90° C.

-It’s a heating element or patch that’s placed in or on the oil pan of the engine depending on design, it’s plugged into the household mains power supply when the car is not in use.
-This keeps the oil warm, it protects speeds up the engine warm-up time.
+It’s a heating element or patch that’s placed in or on the oil pan of the engine, depending on the design; it’s plugged into the household mains power supply when the car is not in use.
+This keeps the oil warm; it protects and speeds up the engine warm-up time.

 Using lighter oil grades in the power steering systems prevented pressure hoses from blowing off.